How to channel purpose beyond a successful career

 Tissot work on purpose

-Tissot unexpectedly finds a new motive for his art out of what Victor Frankl calls the three triggers for purpose.
+Tissot unexpectedly finds a new motive for his art from what Victor Frankl calls the three triggers for purpose.

 ” . . . we can discover meaning in life three different ways: 1. by suffering; 2. by experiencing a value; and 3. by doing a deed.”
 Victor Frankl